-Henry joined the Lords Appellant and led an army to victory against the King
+Bolingbroke led an army of Lords Appellant to victory against the King.

 1387 (late December)

-The Lords Appellant met with Richard II who was in the Tower of London.
+The Lords Appellant met with Richard II in the Tower of London.
 Richard had no choice but to agree to the Lords Appellant’s demands which included summoning Parliament in February 1388.

 1388 (3rd February)

 The Lords Appellant formed a Parliament.
-Known as the Merciless Parliament they purged Richard’s household of those pro France nobles and other retainers
+It was known as the Merciless Parliament because they purged Richard’s household of pro-France nobles and other retainers.

 1388 (4th June)